 How Long to Cook Steak for Perfect Medium-Rare

 But, don't limit yourself to just those three.
 You can get adventurous and try other cuts like flank steak, skirt steak, or even a nice piece of rump.
 Each cut has its own unique flavour and texture, and it's part of the fun to explore!
 Flank steak is known for its robust flavour and is often used in fajitas.
 Skirt steak, with its rich flavour and tender texture, is perfect for grilling.
 Rump steak, a more budget-friendly option, can be surprisingly tender when cooked properly.

-(Part 2) Thickness Matters: A Key Factor for Cooking Time
+(Part 2) Thickness Matters: A Key Factor for cooking time

+How Long to Cook Steak for Perfect Medium-Rare